Plastic Surgery Blog

 You’ll have a chance to meet with the pre-op nurses as well as your patient coordinators in the pre-op room prior to your surgery in order to ask any last minute questions.
 The anesthesiologist will also come and assess that everything’s a go.

 You’ll also meet briefly with your surgeon who will map the surgery out for you.
 If this is all making you nervous just reading it, no need to be anxious.
-You’ll be given some oral medication to help calm your nerves before you’re fitted with an IV for the anesthesia.
+You’ll be given some oral medication to help calm your nerves before an IV is inserted for the anesthesia.

-Once the operating room is ready you’ll be wheeled in and put gently to sleep.
+Once the operating room is ready you’ll be taken to the OR and put gently to sleep.
 For a Mommy Makeover you can expect the procedure to last anywhere from 4-6 hours.
 After surgery, you’ll wake up feeling groggy but you can rest assured you won’t be in pain.
 You’ll be on regular pain medication in order to keep you comfortable.

 The most challenging portion of the Mommy Makeover recovery is the tummy tuck that you underwent, particularly if you had muscle repair and also in combination with liposuction.
 One of the toughest parts of the recovery is that you won’t be able stand completely straight for approximately two weeks.
 You’ll have to stay slightly bent at the hip until your surgeon gives you the green light to completely straighten out.

-You’ll also feel pretty tender and swollen especially around the abdomen and we may recommend that you wear a support garment or bandage for about six weeks to help with the swelling.
+You’ll also feel pretty tender and swollen especially around the abdomen.
+You’ll need to wear a compression garment for six weeks which we will provide you with.
+The compression garment will help significantly to reduce swelling and help with your overall recovery.

-Many patients are alarmed by the look of their scar, especially in the initial days and weeks following surgery, but give your body time.
-Your surgeon will send you home with guidelines on how to properly tend to your scars, and keep in mind that they typically look worse before they begin to look better and become almost imperceptible—this can take several months, so be very patient with yourself.
+Many patients are alarmed by the look of their incisions, especially in the initial days and weeks following surgery, but give your body time.
+Your surgeon will send you home with guidelines on how to properly tend to your incisions, and keep in mind that they typically look worse before they begin to look better and they will soften and fade with time—so be very patient with yourself.
 Many of our patients tell us that a year after their operation, they can’t believe how much their scars have faded.

 Exercise is a no go at the beginning as well.
 We recommend only 10 steps an hour for the first little while, and then no vigorous or intense exercise for at least 6 weeks.
 You really need to let your body rest in order to properly recover following the Mommy Makeover.